ansep/groupbuy/README.md

 ## REST API Endpoints
-- `POST /api/auth/signin` for obtaining the JWT Bearer Token to use for authentication
+- `POST /api/auth/signin` for obtaining the JWT Bearer Token to use for authentication (unauthenticated)
 ```
 {
     "username": "leonardo",
     "password": "password123"
 }
 ```
-- `POST /api/auth/signup` for signing up a new user
+- `POST /api/auth/signup` for signing up a new user (unauthenticated)
 ```
 {
     "username": "leonardo",